 to motivate students in their studies of English, the Arts and Culture.

 The magic of theatre can transport children and young spectators to different worlds and cultures, stimulating their imaginations and boosting their powers of communication.
-As such, we take great care not only in the elaboration of our narrative and linguistic content, but also in the themes we include in each play.
-We strive to present theatrical plays that foment values we think are important in today’s society, creating stories and characters that directly involve young audiences, and with which our spectators can identify and empathise.
+As such, we take great care not only in the elaboration of our narrative and linguistic content, but also in the themes, striving to present values we think are important and creating stories and characters with which our spectators can identify and empathise.

 Professionals of Theatre and Education

 All our members have been trained in renowned Drama Arts Schools in the United Kingdom, Spain and Italy.
-We are professional actors, directors, musicians, and choreographers, and have worked in cinema, television and the theatre.
+We are professional actors, directors and musicians and have worked in cinema, television and the theatre.
 We are either native English speakers or totally bilingual.
-In addition, we are experienced teachers having taught Drama, Dance and Music, as well as English, to students of all ages.
-As educators, we strive to produce worthwhile complementary classroom material so that students and teachers alike can take full advantage of our repertory of plays.
+We are also experienced teachers having taught Drama, Dance and Music, as well as English, to students of all ages.
+As educators, we strive to produce productive classroom material so students and teachers alike can take full advantage of the plays we offer.

 Riccardo is from Italy where he graduated in Literature, Film and Theatre Studies.
 He also studied physical theatre and singing with Domenico Castaldo, a student of Jerzy Grotowski.